DRpandaMD/Cloud-Engineer-Bootcamp/Container-Fundementals-LFS253/Virtualization_Mechanisms/Readme.md

 FreeBSD jail allows for the partitioning of a FreeBSD system into many independent systems, called jails.
 They share the same kernel, but virtualize the system’s files and resources for improved security and administration through clean isolation between services.

+FreeBSD jails is a mechanism that also may be used to prevent a chroot type of attack.

 ## Solaris Zones